Attack Paths

 - Provide a name for the filter and an optional description.

-- Select the checkbox for Make this a Public Filter to allow other users to see the filter.
+- Select the checkbox for Make this a Public Filter to allow other users to use and see the filter.

 - Click OK.